XGxF3/srtla-docker-guide/readme.md

-SRTLA docker instructions with HTML generator has bitrate for NOALBS
+<h1>SRTLA docker instructions with HTML generator has bitrate for NOALBS</h1>

 changelog